sunfounder/pironman5/docs/source/pi_start/install_to_nvme.rst

         :align: center

 #.
-Now, insert the NVMe SSD into the NVMe PiP board of the Pironman 5.
+Now, insert the NVMe SSD into the NVMe PiP board of the |link_pironman5|.

     .. image:: img/nvme_assemble.png
         :width: 500